-Roasted Tomato and Garlic Aioli Sauce is lip-smackin’ good.
+This roasted Tomato and Garlic Aioli Sauce Recipe is lip-smackin’ good.
 The recipe combines roasted Roma tomatoes, red onion, whole cloves of garlic, and thyme.
 All of these ingredients contribute to the depth of flavor found in this dipping sauce.
 An array of spices, chipotle pepper in adobo sauce, Tabasco sauce, and of course mayo round this dip to perfection.
 Warning: addictive in every way.

 Roasted Tomato and Garlic Aioli Sauce is ridiculously simple to make.
 There are two steps, seriously two steps to this smoky, spicy garlicky dip. #1 – Roasting the Vegetables. #2 – Puréeing everything in a food processor.
 Well, of course, then devouring this divine concoction with my Crispy Baked Sweet Potato Fries or Smoky Grilled Sweet Potato Rounds.